wikimedia/mediawiki-services-wikispeech-pronlex/README.md

 # pronlex
-pronlex is a sketch of/place holder for a pronunciation lexicon database behind a simple http API.
-It is NOT ready for proper use.
+pronlex is a pronunciation lexicon database behind a http API.

 You need [Go](https://golang.org/) (1.7)